Heringen: Coat of arms

+The town's arms might be described thus: Azure a bend wavy sinister argent between a sledgehammer and a cross-peen hammer per saltire, and three fish of the last.

 The bend wavy sinister, that is, slanted wavy stripe beginning on the sinister (armsbearer's left, viewer's right) side and stretching down across the escutcheon, stands for the river Werra.
 The three fish come from the arms formerly borne by the Lords of Heringen (Hering is German for “herring”).
 The mining tools are, of course, a traditional miner's symbol.
 This charge was added to the coat of arms in 2003, as potash had been being mined here for a hundred years.
 The old arms are shown at right.